Origins-Tech/InventiveInventory/README.md

 </details>

-View and update your created profiles in the Profile Config Screen.
+View and update your created profiles in the Profile Tab of the Config Screen.
-You can access it with this command ```/inventive-config ProfilesConfigScreen``` or via [ModMenu](https://modrinth.com/mod/modmenu)
+You can access the Config Screen with this command ```/inventive_inventory config``` or via [ModMenu](https://modrinth.com/mod/modmenu)

 ### Automatic Refilling 🔄📦
 Replenishes your current stack with items from your inventory.